3liz/qgis-gobs-plugin/docs/concepts/index.md

 It is the role of the informational service **administrator** to administrate information services.

+### Projects

+A project allows grouping some indicators for a dedicated purpose.
+It is defined by a code, a label, a description.
+It may contain a list of spatial layers as a support for the data.

+### Project views

+A project can be accessed differently depending on the user rights.
+For example, the same indicator data can be edited and visible only in specific areas.

+A project view is basically a way to filter the project data for a user based on its restricted access to a subset of a spatial layer objects (polygons).

 ### Software function

 Part of a software in charge of a **numeric transformation**.